 How long should linen sheets last?

 Top-quality linen sheets last for 10 to 12 years under normal use.
 Choose linen sheets with high-quality fabric and follow the manufacturer’s care instructions to ensure your linens last.

 The tedious production process plays a huge part in the price of linens.
 Flax fibers are harder to weave because they are inelastic and prone to breakage, which is why linen sheets are expensive.
 It’s also expensive to cultivate flax plants, further increasing linen’s price.

 If you want to soften up a new set of linen sheets, try washing them before you place them on your bed.
 Make sure you read the manufacturer’s care instructions before you wash them for the first time.
 You can try adding a half cup of baking soda or a cup of vinegar to further soften the sheets’ feel.

-Linen sheets are known for their aesthetic and comfort.
+Linen fabric is known for its aesthetic and comfort, staying cool and establishing sheets for memory foam mattresses.
 The more you wash linen sheets, the stronger and softer they get.
 Good quality linen sheets are hypoallergenic and dirt-resistant, helping you get germ-free sleep.
 Moreover, linen has anti-static properties, perfect for people with sensitive skin and allergies.

 Aside from a better quality of sleep, linen sheets are also environment-friendly since they’re made from the flax plant— a renewable source that requires minimal processing energy.
 Thanks to its natural fibers, linen is biodegradable.
 Linen sheets last up to 12 years under normal use.
 Linen sheets are an investment to your health and work performance.
 With a better quality of sleep, your health and work performance will improve.